-With a plethora of buzzwords popping up these days, you might be caught in a web of words that’s overwhelming.
+With a plethora of nutrition buzzwords popping up these days, you might be caught in a web of words that’s overwhelming.
 Though there’s no one definition of clean, healthy, or natural when it comes to foods, let’s take a look at some of the most popular words today.

 Antioxidants like vitamin C, vitamin E and selenium help prevent or delay cell damage by removing or calming potentially damaging agents naturally produced in the body.
 In a nutshell, they help protect our cells and may play a role in preventing some chronic diseases.
 Antioxidants are abundantly present in fruits and vegetables.